-For your videos to be eligible for monetization, you must own all the necessary rights to commercially use all visuals and audio elements, whether they belong to you or to a third party.
+For your videos to be eligible for monetization, you must own all the rights to commercially use all visuals and audio elements.

 Guidelines for content you created: